muhsatrio/muhsatrio/README.md

 ### Hello Everyone! 👋

-My name is Muhammad Satrio Wicaksono, usually called Satrio.
+My name is Satrio.
 Graduated Informatics Engineering student from Telkom University, Bandung, Indonesia.
 Currently living in Jakarta, Indonesia.
 Below are some facts about me

 - 🌱 I’m currently learning Go and Flutter
 - 👯 I’m looking to collaborate on any React, Vue, and any front end open source projects!